FLAMEGPU/FLAMEGPU2-docs/src/guide/defining-execution-order/dependency-graph.rst

     # Generate the actual execution layers from the dependency graph
     model.generateLayers()

-If you wish to see the actual layers generated, you can use the :func:`getConstructedLayersString()<flamegpu::DependencyGraph::getConstructedLayersString>` method of the model description to obtain a string representation of the layers:
+If you wish to see the actual layers generated, you can use the :func:`getConstructedLayersString()<flamegpu::ModelDescription::getConstructedLayersString>` method of the model description to obtain a string representation of the layers:

 .. tabs::